-In June 2009, the FASB issued Statement No. 166, Accounting for Transfers of Financial Assets (FAS 166), and Statement No. 167, Amendments to FASB Interpretation No. 46(R) (FAS 167), which change the way entities account for securitizations and special purpose entities.
-FAS 166 (now codified in Accounting Standards Codification (ASC) Topic 860, Transfers and Servicing) revises FASB Statement No. 140, Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities, by eliminating the concept of a "qualifying special-purpose entity," creating the concept of a "participating interest" (which is discussed more fully in the following section), changing the requirements for derecognizing financial assets, and requiring additional disclosures.
-FAS 167 (now codified in ASC Topic 810, Consolidation) revises FASB Interpretation No. 46(R), Consolidation of Variable Interest Entities, by changing how a bank or other company determines when an entity that is insufficiently capitalized or is not controlled through voting or similar rights, i.e., a "variable interest entity" (VIE), should be consolidated.
+Amendments to FASB ASC Topics 860, Transfers and Servicing, and 810, Consolidation, resulting from Accounting Standards Update (ASU) No. 2009-16 (formerly FASB Statement No. 166, Accounting for Transfers of Financial Assets (FAS 166)) and ASU No. 2009-17 (formerly FASB Statement No. 167, Amendments to FASB Interpretation No. 46(R) (FAS 167)), respectively, have changed the way entities account for securitizations and special purpose entities.
+ASU No. 2009-16 (formerly FAS 166) revised former FASB Statement No. 140, Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities, by eliminating the concept of a "qualifying special-purpose entity," creating the concept of a "participating interest" (which is discussed more fully in the following section), changing the requirements for derecognizing financial assets, and requiring additional disclosures.
+ASU No. 2009-17 (formerly FAS 167) revised former FASB Interpretation No. 46(R), Consolidation of Variable Interest Entities, by changing how a bank or other company determines when an entity that is insufficiently capitalized or is not controlled through voting or similar rights, i.e., a "variable interest entity" (VIE), should be consolidated.

-In general, both FAS 166 and FAS 167 take effect as of the beginning of each bank's first annual reporting period that begins after November 15, 2009, for interim periods therein, and for interim and annual reporting periods thereafter (i.e., as of January 1, 2010, for banks with a calendar year fiscal year).
+In general, amended Topics 860 and 810 both took effect as of the beginning of each bank's first annual reporting period that began after November 15, 2009, for interim periods therein, and for interim and annual reporting periods thereafter (i.e., as of January 1, 2010, for banks with a calendar year fiscal year).
 Earlier application is prohibited.
-Banks are expected to adopt FAS 166 and FAS 167 for Call Report purposes in accordance with the effective date of these two standards.
-The Glossary entries for "Transfers of Financial Assets" and "Servicing Assets and Liabilities" in the Call Report instruction book have been revised this quarter to incorporate the provisions of FAS 166 and FAS 167 and a new Glossary entry has been created for "Variable Interest Entities."
-These new and revised Glossary entries are included in the Call Report instruction book update for June 2010.
+Banks were expected to adopt amended Topics 860 and 810 for Call Report purposes in accordance with the effective date of these two standards.
+Revised Glossary entries for "Transfers of Financial Assets" and "Servicing Assets and Liabilities" that incorporate the provisions of amended Topics 860 and 810 and a new Glossary entry for "Variable Interest Entities" were included in the Call Report instruction book update for June 2010.

 The assets and liabilities of consolidated VIEs should be reported on the Call Report balance sheet (Schedule RC) in the balance sheet category appropriate to the asset or liability.
-Because Schedule RC does not enable a bank to present separately (a) the assets of a consolidated VIE that can be used only to settle obligations of the consolidated VIE and (b) the liabilities of a consolidated VIE for which creditors do not have recourse to the general credit of the primary beneficiary, a bank that consolidates a VIE may wish to report on such assets and liabilities in the Call Report's Optional Narrative Statement.
+Similarly, the interest and noninterest income and expenses of consolidated VIEs, including provisions for loan and lease losses, should be reported on the Call Report income statement (Schedule RI) in the category appropriate to the income or expense.
+Because Schedules RC and RI do not enable a bank to present separately (a) the assets of a consolidated VIE that can be used only to settle obligations of the consolidated VIE, (b) the liabilities of a consolidated VIE for which creditors do not have recourse to the general credit of the primary beneficiary, and (c) the related income and expenses, a bank that consolidates a VIE may wish to report on such items in the Call Report's Optional Narrative Statement.